-"This unique, gigantic, athlete-powered, crowd-sourced GEO-BILLBOARD, where we are combining potentially thousands of individual rides into one 'heat' map, globally, to our knowledge, has never been done before.
+"This unique, gigantic, athlete-powered, crowd-sourced ART, where we are combining potentially thousands of individual rides into one 'heat' map, to our knowledge, has never been done before.
+It is more expansive than anything the Strava team has seen.
 It is not only a novel idea in the world of Geo Art, but required the construction of an entirely new application.
-This is all possible because a team came together around a powerful idea and were passionate about accomplishing something unreasonably difficult in a timeframe rapid enough to impact current events," said the organizers of Wheels of Change.
-In less than four weeks time it was conceived, organized, technology designed and executed, website constructed, participants recruited, first miles ridden and map made visible! http://app.wheelsofchange.us/map
+This is all possible because a team came together around a powerful idea and were passionate about accomplishing something unreasonably difficult in a timeframe that would impact current events," said the organizers of Wheels of Change.